wisnuaji99/mb1313600022/README.md

 I want to make an app that will display the tourist attraction in Bandung

 ### 1313617012 (Muhammad Aldrich Rinaldi)
-I want to make an app that will show us (espesially traders and coin miners) the current cryptocurrecy values
+I want to make an item counting application based from counter app for segurido case online shop

 ### 3145162927 (Adhika Gressa Nugraha)
 I want to create a simple marketplace app.